shravan20/sanchara/README.md

 - Sanchara is an ambitious project to create a **peer-to-peer, decentralized traffic reporting system** that empowers communities to share real-time traffic information without relying on centralized platforms or compromising privacy.

-- *San-Chara* draws its name from the community: San for goodness, Chara for movement, and Sanchara for togetherness (Inspired and suggested by [Raghav](https://github.com/raghavyuva) )
+- *San-Chara* draws its name from the community: San for goodness, Chara for movement, and Sanchara for togetherness (The idea and inspiration for the name came from [Raghav](https://github.com/raghavyuva) )

 ### Core Vision